It’s a women’s issue. It happens “over there.”

 Previous articles in the series are:

-Pam Strickland is the founder of Eastern North Carolina Stop Human Trafficking Now.
+Founder of Eastern North Carolina Stop Human Trafficking Now.
 She is a member of Oakmont Baptist Church in Greenville, North Carolina.